 This talk will focus on a newer translational approach to allergic disease therapeutics that uses regulatory dendritic cells (DCreg).
 The development and characterization of novel human DCreg for use in allergic disease therapeutics will be described.

-Speaker: Dr. Kelly McNagny
+Speaker (and session moderator): Dr. Kelly McNagny

 This talk will focus on mass spectrometry-based flow cytometry as a single-cell proteomics platform technology for discovery of blood biomarkers of existing or future allergic disease.